Venue: Council Chamber, Council Offices, Knowle Green, Staines-upon-Thames TW18 1XB

 Committee is asked to agree the Pay Policy Statement and recommend to Council for approval.
 Additional documents:

-Decision: The Committee resolved to make a recommendation to Council to approve the Pay Policy Statement. |
+Decision: The Committee resolved to make a recommendation to Council to approve the Pay Policy Statement.
+Minutes: The Committee resolved to make a recommendation to Council to approve the Pay Policy Statement. |

 |